 For certain employees and former employees, the Corporation is a self-insured employer and is accountable for workers' compensation liabilities incurred.
-The cost of workers' compensation liabilities is actuarially determined using the net present value of liabilities for work-related injuries of current and former employees when awards are approved by the Workplace Health, Safety and Compensation Commission of Newfoundland and Labrador; Workplace Health, Safety and Compensation Commission of New Brunswick; or Workers' Compensation Commission of Prince Edward Island; or legislative amendments are made and the anticipated future costs can be reasonably calculated.
+The cost of workers' compensation liabilities is actuarially determined using the net present value of liabilities for work-related injuries of current and former employees when awards are approved by the Workplace Health, Safety and Compensation Commission of Newfoundland and Labrador; Workplace Health, Safety and Compensation Commission of New Brunswick; or Workers' Compensation Commission of New Brunswick; or Workers' Compensation Commission of Prince Edward Island; or legislative amendments are made and the anticipated future costs can be reasonably calculated.
 Management recognizes changes in the net present value of the liability, based on updated actuarial estimates of future costs, as a result of actual experience and changes in actuarial assumptions.

-Adjustments arising from actuarial gains and losses are amortized over the average expected period over which benefits will be paid which is 10.0 years (2016 - 10.0 years).
+Adjustments arising from actuarial gains and losses are amortized over the average expected period over which benefits will be paid which is 10.0 years (2017 - 10.0 years).